Jeimer Candelario Preview, Player Props: Cubs vs. Rockies

-The Chicago Cubs, including Jeimer Candelario (.286 on-base percentage in past 10 games, 52 points below season-long percentage), take on starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Monday at 8:40 PM ET.
+Jeimer Candelario, with a slugging percentage of .370 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs against the Colorado Rockies, with Chris Flexen on the mound, September 12 at 8:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Diamondbacks.
+In his previous game he had a hitless showing (0-for-2) against the Diamondbacks.

 Jeimer Candelario Game Info & Props vs. the Rockies